 If a student becomes ill in the classroom, do an immediate assessment to determine if simple measures will suffice or there is need for more complex care.
 Call 419-383-2600 (or 2600 from a campus phone) if ambulance transport is warranted; the UT Police Department will summon "911".
 A faculty, staff or peer should remain with the student until the health concern is resolved or emergency transport begins.
-The individual can be referred to Student Health and Wellness Center (419.383.3777 call for appointments), their healthcare provider, or the Emergency Department for interventions.
-More information on Student H https://www.utoledo.edu/healthservices/hsc/ealth and Wellness Center can be found at this link: http://www.utoledo.edu/healthservices/hsc/index.html
+The individual can be referred to HSC Family Practice 419.383.5535, their healthcare provider, or the UTMC Emergency Department for interventions.